Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### CFTTPRO:

-Protocol task giving access to the resources defined via CFTNET commands and the application-level protocols declared in CFTPROT commands.
+Protocol task giving access to the resources defined via CFTNET commands and the application- level protocols declared in CFTPROT commands.

 <span id="CFTUTIL"></span>